Volume 13, Issue 1 (March- 2024) Caspian J Dent Res 2024, 13(1): 28-36 | Back to browse issues page

 , Department of Oral Medicine, Faculty of Dentistry, Islamic Azad University Tehran Medical Sciences, Tehran, Iran . , mandanakhatibi@yahoo.com

-Materials & Methods: This experimental-laboratory study was performed on 6 standard groups of bacteria, including a group of 0.2% chlorhexidine and 4 groups of concentrations including 10, 25, 50 and 100 mg / ml of pomegranate peel extract, as well as a blank plate to determine the growth inhibition zone and a one set of standard bacterial samples was performed to determine the MIC on Lactobacillus acidophilus.
-The obtained data were statistically analyzed by SPSS ver: 26 software, One way ANOVA and Tukey HSD test was used to compare the growth inhibition zone.
-The mean MIC was also presented with standard deviation and calculation of coefficient of variation.
+Materials & Methods: This experimental in vitro study was performed with 6 standard bacterial groups, including a group with 0.2% chlorhexidine and 4 groups with pomegranate extract concentrations of 10, 25, 50 and 100 mg/mL, as well as a blank plate group for determination of the zone of inhibition and a group of standard bacterial samples for determination of the minimum inhibitory concentration (MIC) on Lactobacillus acidophilus.
+The data were statistically analyzed using One-way ANOVA and Tukey Honestly Significant Difference (HSD) to measure the diameter of the growth inhibition zone.
+A value of P<0.05 was considered significant.

 Type of Study: Research Paper | Subject: Oral Health